Thank you for choosing Landfolk.com!

 Our mission is to create a Platform that makes private letting of holiday homes easy and transparent for both lessees and lessors.
-By virtue of its Platform, Landfolk is responsible for the intermediation work related to letting out holiday homes on behalf of lessors and for their expense and risk.
+By virtue of its Platform, Landfolk is responsible for the intermediation work related to letting out holiday homes on behalf of lessors at their expense and risk.
 Therefore, when a lessee books your holiday home on our Platform, an agreement is entered into between you and the lessee for the chosen period and on the terms set out in the listing on the Platform, in addition to the rights and obligations between you and the lessee arising from these terms.

-Therefore, we accept no responsibility for, and will not become involved in, any disputes between you and the lessee, nor will we be responsible for your or the lessee's compliance with the law in force.
+Therefore, we accept no responsibility for, and will not become involved in, any disputes between you and the lessee; nor will we be responsible for your or the lessee's compliance with the law in force.

 2) Condition and facilities of the holiday home

-Before any let, you are obliged to ensure that the holiday home is cleaned and ready to be taken over by a new lessee.
+Before any let-out, you are obliged to ensure that the holiday home is cleaned and ready to be taken over by a new lessee.
 The holiday home must correspond to the description given in the listing on the Platform.

-The holiday home must, unless otherwise stated in the listing, be equipped with the following:
+The holiday home must - unless otherwise stated in the listing - be equipped with the following:

 - stove, coffee maker, cutlery, and kitchen utensils at a minimum for the number of persons allowed